 - If the ground is uneven on the market site, take chocks along to raise your table height, or if possible and safe to do so, use a hammer or pick to create a hole in the ground to lower one side of the table.

 - Keep your cash float hidden.
-When customers purchase using a credit or debit card keep the card in their view at all times so that they know that it’s not being tampered with or scanned etc. I’d highly recommend using Square for credit card purchases – it’s cheap, quick and easy and you receive notification (via email) of sales instantly.
+When customers purchase using a credit or debit card always keep the card in their view so that they know that it’s not being tampered with or scanned etc. I’d highly recommend using Square for credit card purchases – it’s cheap, quick and easy and you receive notification (via email) of sales instantly.
 It takes about 3 days for the cash to hit your back account and yes, they have a fee, but you can also include that in your purchase price of course.
 If you’re interested in signing up for their services, just click here and receive free processing on up to $1,000 in sales during your first 180 days – Square.

 Signage